-The Embarcadero Fireworks Show goes off at midnight above the Ferry Building.
-To view it from the street, head toward the end of Market Street at The Embarcadero.
+It goes off at midnight above the Ferry Building.
+To view it from the street, stand near the end of Market Street at The Embarcadero.

 Celebrate the New Year for Free

-Join San Francisco residents and build a bonfire on Ocean Beach.
-You have to bring your firewood - and a few blankets might be nice for staying warm.
+Celebrate like a San Francisco resident and build a bonfire on Ocean Beach.
+You have to bring firewood - and a few blankets might be helpful for staying warm.

-Also popular among San Francisco residents is a New Year's Eve late picnic in Dolores Park.
+San Francisco residents also enjoy a New Year's Eve late afternoon picnic in Dolores Park at Dolores St and 19th Street.
 They usually show up at sunset with champagne and beer to toast the end of the year while enjoying the park's gorgeous city views.

 New Year's Eve Cruises

-Take a sail around the bay, have dinner and dance the night away on a Hornblower New Year's Eve Cruise, aboard paddle wheeler San Francisco Belle or the Commodore New Year's Eve Fireworks Dinner Cruise, which departs from Alameda's Mariner Square.
+You can take a sail around the bay, have dinner, and dance the night away on a Hornblower's New Year's Eve Cruise, aboard the paddle wheeler San Francisco Belle or the Commodore New Year's Eve Fireworks Dinner Cruise, which departs from Alameda's Mariner Square.